cagov/design-system/docs/pages/style/design.md

 ### Disabled buttons
-Disabled button is using class <code>btn-disabled</code>.
-Disabled buttons should include the <code>aria-disabled="true"</code> attribute to indicate the state of the element to assistive technologies.
-Also, to be safe, add a <code>tabindex="-1"</code> attribute to your disabled button.
+Disabled buttons use the class <code>btn-disabled</code>.
+Include include the <code>aria-disabled="true"</code> attribute with disabled buttons to indicate the state of the element to assistive technologies.
+To be safe, add a <code>tabindex="-1"</code> attribute to your disabled button.
 <button class="btn-disabled m-t-2 m-r-2" aria-disabled="true" tabindex="-1">Disabled</button> <a href="#" class="btn-disabled-outline m-t-2" aria-disabled="true" tabindex="-1">Disabled link <span class="ca-gov-icon-gear" aria-hidden="true"></span></a>

-Accent 1, Accent 2 and Light buttons also have disabled variations.
+Accent 1, Accent 2, and Light buttons also have disabled versions.
 Thay all have the same disabled styles.
-Use following css classes to display disabled button state:
+Use the following css classes to display disabled button state:
 <code>btn-accent1-disabled</code>, <code>btn-accent1-disabled-outline</code>
 <code>btn-accent2-disabled</code>, <code>btn-accent2-disabled-outline</code>
 <code>btn-light-disabled</code>, <code>btn-light-disabled-outline</code>